openstack-archive/fuel-specs/specs/11.0/security-groups-support-for-ovs.rst

 Fuel Library
 ============

-Fuel-library should apply firewall settings in neutron and nova configs.
+Fuel-library should apply firewall settings in neutron config.
 * neutron/plugins/ml2/openvswitch_agent.ini: set OVS firewall driver in the `securitygroup` section.
-* nova/nova.conf: adjust linuxnet_interface_driver for non-dpdk case.
-**Attribute `security_groups` impacts only non-dpdk case.**
-**In dpdk case, `Open vSwitch Firewall Driver` should be used.**
+**If IPTables-based Firewall Driver was chosen in dpdk case,** **security groups should be disabled.**

 ------------
 Alternatives